-All participants, i.e., participants in treatment and control conditions, went through the exact same reactivation program which lasted for a maximum of six months.
-Treatment and control participants only differed with respect to the two training modules described below, each lasting for about 30 minutes.
-We assigned entire groups formed by the Jobcenter to either treatment or control conditions.
-At the very beginning of each year, we communicated to our field partner the sequence in which incoming groups should be labeled treatment or control; thus, incoming groups sent by the Jobcenter were assigned to their condition before actually "arriving" at the activation program.
+All participants, i.e., participants in treatment and control conditions, went through the same reactivation program which lasted for a maximum of six months.
+Treatment and control participants only differed with respect to the two training modules described below, each lasting for about 30 minutes (see table 1 for an overview).
+We assigned entire groups (which were exogenously formed by the Jobcenter) to either treatment or control conditions.
+At the very beginning of each year, we communicated the sequence in which incoming groups should be labeled treatment or control to our field partner.
+Thus, incoming groups sent by the Jobcenter were assigned to their condition before actually "arriving" at the activation program.
 This ensured that the treatment assignment was realized without any knowledge about the groups' or the participants' characteristics.
 Individuals were not allowed to change groups during their program participation.
-Hence any issues regarding self-selection were ruled out by design.
+Hence, any issues regarding self-selection were ruled out by design.
 The treatment was embedded in the flow of the reactivation program by including self-regulation training modules in two existing workshops: one workshop on application strategies, the other on goal setting.
-Importantly, participants neither knew that different treatment conditions existed nor that an experiment was being conducted; hence they were not aware of which experimental condition they were assigned to.
+All participants were obliged to be present in all workshops as part of the program.
+Importantly, participants neither knew that different treatment conditions existed nor that an experiment was being conducted; hence, they were not aware of which experimental condition they were assigned to.
 Furthermore, different groups met at different days and different times.
 Exchange between groups was reduced to a minimum which makes potential spillovers unlikely.

 First Self-Regulation Training Module.
-The first self-regulation training module addressed very specific goals and was part of an application workshop in week 3 or 4 of the program.
+The first self-regulation training module addressed very specific goals and took place in week 3 or 4 of the program as part of the workshop on application strategies.
 The existing workshop was designed to train general application activities such as reading job advertisements, writing cover letters, designing and optimizing one's CV, as well as obtaining an overview of the job market and its development within the respective region.
 The workshop lasted for about four hours.
 At the end of the workshop, participants in the treatment as well as the control condition filled out a form that encouraged them to think of the importance of a well prepared CV and required submission of a revised CV to the field partner's office on a specific date.